Please ensure Javascript is enabled for purposes of website accessibility

 A comprehensive Community Local Law aimed at addressing a wide range of important community issues including fire safety, animal welfare, property regulations, vehicle management, and public behaviour was endorsed at the Council Meeting on 21 November 2023.

-The Community Local Law 2024-2034 will replace Council’s existing Local Law and aims to strike a balance between safety, personal freedom, and community responsibility to help people live harmoniously in their local community.
+The Community Local Law 2024-2034 has replaced Council’s previous Local Law and aims to strike a balance between safety, personal freedom, and community responsibility to help people live harmoniously in their local community.

 Community Local Law 2024